niiknow/laratt-api/readme.md

 ## API
 Expect two headers:
 - `x-token` the ADMIN_TOKEN above
-- `x-tenant` the tenant id - must be alphabetic, all lower case, less than 21 characters.
+- `x-tenant` the tenant id - must start with alpha character with remaining character of alphanumeric.
+Mininum of 3 characters and max of 20.

 **CRUD Format**